 The Veterans Advocacy Project

-Veterans find the civil legal help that they need at CLSMF where our trained attorneys represent them before the Veterans Administration, and help cut through the red tape so that they can get the benefits they need.
-Our attorneys provide legal advice, counsel, referral, education, and representation to low-income veterans, free of charge, ensuring that the lives of those who have served our country are enriched as a result of legal assistance.
+Veterans find the legal help that they need at CLSMF, where our trained attorneys represent them before the Department of Veterans Affairs (VA).
+Our attorneys help cut through the red tape so that veterans can get the benefits they earned through their military service.
+Our attorneys provide legal advice, counsel, referral, education, and representation to low-income veterans, free of charge.
+Our mission is to ensure that the lives of those who have served our country are enriched as a result of legal assistance.

 Services We Provide

 Legal advice and representation including but not limited to:

 - Filing claims and appeals with the Department of Veterans Affairs for disability compensation and/or pensions

 - Filing appeals with United States Court of Appeals for Veterans Claims

 - Applying for dependent and survivor benefits

 - Accessing public benefits such as unemployment, Social Security, disability and food stamps, etc.